AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Given its price point, the Ryzen 5 5600X also delivers outstanding performance in threaded workloads, like content creation and productivity applications.
 You could step up $75 to the Core i7-10700K, which has two additional cores, for more performance in those types of workloads.
 But at that point, you'd be better off looking to AMD's Ryzen 7 5800X.

 Zen 3’s gaming performance is nothing short of spectacular.
-The Ryzen 5 5600X is simply the mainstream chip for gaming - even Intel's mighty Core i9-10900K can't match its performance at 1080p, and its only win comes after overclocking at the 1440p resolution.
-Naturally, the Core i5-10600K and Core i7-10700K can't compete.
+The Ryzen 5 5600X is simply the mainstream chip for gaming - even Intel's mighty Core i9-10900K can't match its performance at 1080p – its only win comes after overclocking at the 1440p resolution.
+Naturally, the Core i5-10600K and Core i7-10700K can't compete with the Ryzen 5 5600X.

 That said, as we've noted with previous AMD CPU reviews, many of those gains won’t be noticeable to users with lesser graphics cards.
 The tables have turned, and now Intel CPUs are the ones that are "basically just as fast as AMD" with anything short of the RTX 3080.
 But if you're looking for longevity, the Ryzen 5 5600X has plenty of horsepower to push future generations of graphics cards.